Ebola Information Center

 On its Ebola Resources for Nurse Educators page, the American Association of Colleges of Nursing (AACN) is hosting a curated collection of news, events and webinars for nursing school deans, faculty members, students, and other stakeholders.
 Elsevier publishes the AACN's Journal of Professional Nursing.

-Access to research in books and journals
+Access to research in developing countries

 Research4Life provides free and low-cost access for researchers in developing countries